venkspr/oow19/lab1.md

 The layout of the list view should change from a vertical layout to a card layout as shown in the screen shot below.

 ![img](assets/image2019-8-23_13-30-43.png)

+Congratulations, you have completed lab 3 [Click here to goto Lab 2](lab2)